jjvanzon/JJs-Reference-Architecture/Layers.md

 ![](images/Aspose.Words.6a9de6bc-9cb2-4842-8ff9-541764e55a61.005.png)

-The Framework layer consists of API’s that could support any aspect of software development, so could be used in any part of the layering.
+The Framework layer consists of API's that could support any aspect of software development, so could be used in any part of the layering.
 That is why it stretches right from Data to Presentation in the diagram.

 Infrastructure is things like security, network connections and storage.
 The infrastructure can be seen as part at the outer end of the data layer and part at the outer end of the presentation layer, because the outer end of the data layer is actually performing the reading and writing from specific data source.
 However it is the presentation layer in which the final decision is made what the infrastructural context will be.
 The rest of the code operates independent of the infrastructure and only the top-level project determines what the context will be.